 In July 1948 the Party was declared illegal, and the police had the power to detain without trial.
 Most of the known Communists had taken to the jungle, and many others had been arrested.
-A Front organization leader could no longer enjoy the luxury of letting it be generally known that he was pro-Communist with no more than a perfunctory public denial.
+A Front organization leader could no longer enjoy the luxury of letting it be generally known that he was pro-Communist with no more than a 67 perfunctory public denial.
 He now had to conceal it - or go into hiding.
+A marked increase in security was necessary.